semmypurewal/sjjs/meeting5.markdown

-**Practice Problem:** Write a function that returns the sum of all of the multiples of 3 and 5 smaller than 1000.
+**Practice Problem (c/o Project Euler):** Write a function that returns the sum of all of the multiples of 3 and 5 smaller than 1000.

 **Practice Problem:** Write a function that accepts a string and returns true if that word contains at least one vowel.

 **Practice Problem:** Write a function that accepts a list of words, and returns the sum of the lengths of all the words that contain at least one vowel.

 **Practice Problem:** Write a function that accepts an array of strings and returns a list of same strings with all of the vowels removed.

+**Practice Problem:** You can generate a random integer between two values (largest value is not included in the possibilities) with some `Math.random` hackery.
+Here's how I do it:

+var randomIntBetween = function (min, max) {
+    return Math.floor(Math.random()*(max-min) + min);
+}

+Use this function called `randomNums` that uses `range` and map to create an array of random integers.
+The function should accept 3 values: a min for the random numbers, a max for the random numbers, and a length of the array.

+**Practice Problem:** Using the `randomNums` function from above, write a function called `randomBitString` that generates a random string of 0s and 1s.

+**Practice Problem:** Write a function called `countOnes` that accepts a bitString and returns the number of 1s contained in it.
+Using the randomBitString from above, count the number of 1s in several random bit strings.
+What do you notice about them?

 **Practice Problem:** Write a function that accepts a string and returns that string in reverse (hint: use `reduce`)